 Here is a link to the power point presentation of the lap quilt club by lesson.
 If you click on the lesson window the power point presentation window will allow you to click on the 4 outward arrows at the bottom of the screen.
 In a new screen you can choose start slide show.
 You can hit esc to escape the screen.

-On November 21st the group will start assembly of the Lap Quilt.
+On November 21st the group covered assembly of the Lap Quilt.
 Quilters will need at least 2 finished 18 1/2″ blocks that have been bordered and quilted.
 Make sure the borders have at least 1″ free at the edge so the blocks can be joined.
 Bring scissors and regular straight pins.
 You will be using your regular presser foot or your 1/4″ foot when sewing the blocks together.
 You do not have to have all the blocks finished to attend this session.
 You can continue to add as many blocks as you need to complete the size of quilt you need.

 On October 31st we pieced the Kings Cross block on page 15.
 For the session cut fabrics for the block using your templates.
 You will need 3 different fabrics for contrast.
 The book calls for Triangle H 8 print pieces and Trapezoid A 4 light and 4 dark.
 If you have the fabric, cut 2 of this block and we will play with the layout.
 Please do not sew the block templates before class, thanks!